 In particular, the $k$-symplectic structures from the previous example are real.
 We will denote by $\Cl_{r,s}$ the Clifford algebra for a real $(r+s)$-dimensional vector space with quadratic form of signature $(r,s)$, meaning that it has $r$ minuses and $s$ pluses.

-\proposition \begin{enumerate} \item Let $(V, \bOmega, q)$ be a k-symplectic vector space.
-Then $V$ has a structure of a non-trivial $\Cl^0(\bOmega, q)$-module. \item Let $(V, \bOmega, q)$ be a vector space with a real $k$-symplectic structure where the real quadratic form $q$ has signature $(r,s)$.
-Then the corresponding real vector space $V_\bbR$ has a structure of $\Cl_{r-1,s}$-module if $r>0$, and of a $\Cl_{s-1, r}$-module if $s>0$, and the module is non-trivial in both cases. \end{enumerate}
+\proposition \begin{enumerate}[label=(\alph*)] \item Let $(V, \bOmega, q)$ be a vector space equipped with a non-degenerate $q$-symplectic structure.
+Then $V$ is a $\Cl^0(\bOmega, q)$-module. \item Let $(V, \bOmega, q)$ be a vector space with a non-degenerate real $k$-symplectic structure where the real quadratic form $q$ has signature $(r,s)$.
+Then the corresponding real vector space $V_\bbR$ has a structure of $\Cl_{r-1,s}$-module if $r>0$, and of a $\Cl_{s-1, r}$-module if $s>0$. \end{enumerate}

 \proof Consider a pair of elements $\omega_1, \omega_2\in \bOmega$, such that $q(\omega_1,\omega_1) = -1$ and $q(\omega_1,\omega_2) = 0$.
 These elements define linear maps $\omega_i\colon V\to V^*$, and by definition of a $k$-symplectic structure the map $\omega_1$ is an isomorphism.
 So we can define the endomorphism $A = \omega_1^{-1}\omega_2\in \emrp(V)$.
 We claim that